Mporse/simple-webapp-flask/README.md

 # Simple Flask Web Application
+_The code in this repo has been forked from my other account._

 Simple webapp created in Flask (and using a MySQL database) and tested for deployment using Docker.
 Created as part of the following Kodekloud corse: [Docker for the Absolute Beginner](https://kodekloud.com/courses/docker-for-the-absolute-beginner/)

 The steps required to run/deploy the app are listed below.